24ERIC/Wisdom/README.md

 ### Design
-- frontend
 - Home
+    -
+    -
+    -
+    -
 - News
+    - get list of all news
+    -
+    -
 - Blogs
     - Search - header right, click to be bigger
     - Tags tree - rest of screen
     - New Blog - bottom right corner
     -
-    - Tools
     -
     -
-- backend
     -
     -
-    -
-- server
-    -
+- Tools
     -
     -